 - Outdoor entry or service lines; such as for ticket purchases, event admissions, bus stops, ATMs, etc.

 - Outdoor seating areas provided by food services.

-- Advertisement of all tobacco products or their use shall be prohibited in all Keene State College publications and on all KSC owned, occupied or leased properties.
+- Advertisement of all tobacco products, e-cigarettes and any other type of smoking devise or their use shall be prohibited in all Keene State College publications and on all KSC owned, occupied or leased properties.

-- Any free sampling of tobacco products on campus shall be prohibited.
+- Any sale or free sampling of tobacco/smoking products on campus shall be prohibited.

-- This policy relies on the consideration and cooperation of tobacco users and non-users.
-All members of the KSC community are expected to observe this policy and are encouraged to ask any individuals who are using tobacco in an unauthorized area to stop.
+This policy relies on the consideration and cooperation of tobacco/smoker users and non-users.
+All members of the KSC community are expected to observe this policy and are encouraged to ask any individuals who are using tobacco or smoking in an unauthorized area to stop.

-- Faculty and staff who are not in compliance with this policy are accountable to their supervisors.
-Violations of policy will be subject to disciplinary action in accordance with appropriate personnel policies and/or union contracts.
+Faculty and staff who are not in compliance with this policy are accountable to their supervisors.
+Initial violation of the policy will be dealt with using education and mutual respect.
+Continued violations of policy will be subject to disciplinary action in accordance with appropriate personnel policies and/or union contracts.

-- Students who are not in compliance with this policy are accountable for their behavior in accordance with the Student Code of Conduct and Judicial Process administered by the Office of Mediation and Dispute Resolution.
+Students who are not in compliance with this policy are accountable for their behavior in accordance with the Student Code of Conduct and Judicial Process administered by the Office of Student Conduct.

 Approved by President’s Cabinet

 This policy supersedes all previous smoking/tobacco policies approved prior to November 3, 2015.